 The pack is fitted with a 2.1 mm DC barrel plug.
 The KX2 has two DC barrel jacks: one inside, and one on the left side panel.
 These jacks are isolated from each other, but either can power the KX2.
 You can plug in an internal battery and an external supply, and the radio will operate from whichever is higher in voltage.

-Battery Charging
+Battery Charging - Internal or External

-A The battery must be charged using only the matching KXBC2 smart-charger.
+The battery must be charged using only the KXBC2 external fast charger OR the KXIBC2 internal charger.